Toshinaki/udec/README.md

 ```
 class Test:
     def __init__(self):
-        self.logger = logger # if the class/instance has attribute "logger", it will be used instead
+        self.logger = logger # if the class/instance has an attribute named "logger", it will be used instead

     @Ulogger(ltype='excexe', re_raise=True)
     def test(self):